SC DHEC urges COVID-19 vaccines for students before new school year begins

 What do experts say?

-Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines have been all deemed safe and effected by the Centers for Disease Control and Prevention.
+Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines have been all deemed safe and effected by the CDC.

 The Pfizer vaccine is available to anyone 12 and older and the Moderna and Johnson & Johnson shots are available to those 18 and up.